Catalyst of Chaos

 While I love the idea of networking, there are far more productive ways to network than sitting on Facebook all day every day.
 Think about it this way, if people are busy living their bliss and making the money they claim to be, they are not sitting on Facebook.
 They are working on the hustle!
 Anyone who tells you otherwise is trying to sell you something.

 Jenny in Neverland has a great article about mindset and hobby blogging, be sure to read it and re-read it several times while you are building your blog.
 We all need the reminders she gives us from time to time.

 Awesome!
 You do you and drop your blog in the comments, I want to read and share, I love seeing people succeed!

-Most products here are of my own creation and on sale at my Etsy shop.
+Most products here are of my own creation and on sale at my Card Shop.
 However, in full disclosure as an Amazon Associate, I earn from qualifying purchases.
 This site contains affiliate links for Amazon products as well as products and services outside of the Amazon network.